 8:46 Anti-Racism Education Summer Series

 The murder of George Floyd has opened people’s eyes, minds, and hearts to the violence that Black people have endured in this country for centuries.
 We have similar police murders that have taken the lives of Byron Williams, Tashii Brown Farmer, and Sharmel Edwards right in our own backyard.
 We know that so many of you want to embody what it means to be an Anti-Racism Advocate but have no idea what that entails nor where to start.
-While nothing will undo the 400 years and counting of state-sanctioned violence that this country has perpetrated against Black people and people of color, we are here to offer education because when you know better, you do better.
+While nothing will undo the 400 years and counting of state-sanctioned violence that this country has perpetrated against Black, Indigenous, People of Color (BIPOC), we are here to offer education because when you know better, you do better.